Extending Vulkan

 This chapter describes how Vulkan is versioned, how compatibility is affected between different versions, and compatibility rules that are followed by the Vulkan Working Group.

-Instance and Device Functionality
+Instance and Device Versions

 Core Versions